Tigtone

-Tigtone is an American adult animated television series that premiered on Adult Swim on January 14, 2019.
+Tigtone is an American adult animated television series that aired on Adult Swim.
+The series aired its pilot episode on May 14, 2018 before it officially premiered on January 14, 2019.
 It is based on the original characters of an independent short, The Begun of Tigtone, created by Andrew Koehler, Benjamin Martian, and Zack Wallenfang.
 They produced it through their own company Babyhemyth Productions.

 The series was created by Andrew Koehler and Benjamin Martian and produced by Babyhemyth Productions with other two companies, Titmouse, Inc. and Williams Street.
 The setting is a parody of clichés and tropes from the medieval fantasy genre, with occasional steampunk references.

 A second season was announced in July 2019.
 On August 13, 2020, it was announced that the second season would premiere on September 14, 2020.

 In August 2021, Benjamin Martian announced that Adult Swim cancelled the series after two seasons.

 Plot

 In a medieval world, Tigtone is an intense and high-strung adventurer with a penchant for the over-dramatic and a murderous obsession for quests.
 He resides in the surreal, medieval kingdom of Propecia, ruled by its two-headed conjoined twin monarchs, King-Queen, who is regularly flanked by their effeminate man-child son Prince Lavender and their frequently put-upon attendant Command-Or Mathis.
 Joined by his trusty and expendable companion Helpy, Tigtone regularly accepts tasks and assignments that take him to various locations in Propecia, slaughtering numerous enemies along the way.